Skip to main content

 Skilled legal representation is essential to mitigate the impact of a third-time DWI.
 The lawyers at Parks Zeigler understand how to handle these cases to achieve the most favorable results possible in the circumstances.

-Consequences of a Third DUI Conviction
+Consequences of a Third DUI Conviction in Virginia

 There is a tiered system when imposing sentences for criminal violations.
-When considering a sentence for a DWI conviction, a judge could consider mitigating factors such as the driver was at or only marginally above the .08 blood alcohol limit, or they were not violating traffic laws when they were pulled over.
+When considering a sentence for a DWI conviction, a judge could consider mitigating factors such as the driver was at or only marginally above the .08 blood alcohol limit, or they were not violating Virginia traffic laws when they were pulled over.
 But the judge must also consider the driver’s past convictions as aggravating factors.
 With two past convictions within a 7-year period, a driver faces sentencing under Level 1 or Aggravated Level 1 if other grossly aggravating factors were also present.

 Habitual Offender Status

-Defenses to DWI Charges
+Defenses to DWI Charges in Virginia

 There are multiple strategies a skilled defense attorney can employ to challenge a third-time DWI charge.
 Even with a chemical test that indicates the presence of alcohol or drugs, you may be able to challenge the charge of Driving While Impaired.